Kenneth Cross (physiologist): Life

 Kenneth Cross was educated at St Paul's School, London from 1930 to 1935 and then at St Mary's Hospital, London where he won a Moran Scholarship, a Rugby Scholarship, that was established by Lord Moran Charles Wilson, 1st Baron Moran as a way of picking up the best students for medicine.
-Within 2 years, Cross had passed the membership examination of the College, in 1940.
+Within 2 years, Cross had passed the membership examination of the college, in 1940.
 After several junior house appointments at the beginning of World War II, Cross served in the emergency medical service.
 Although considered combative by nature, Cross was a self confessed pacifist by conviction, and even though he spent time with the Friends' Ambulance Unit in China during World War II, Cross rarely spoke about the work.

 Cross was married twice.
-His first wife Joyce Wilson née Lack, was a depressive, who eventually committed suicide in 1970.
-Cross was also a depressive himself but he usually managed to adapt his depression into high spirits which was evidenced by his colleagues, but this resulted in facing many many long hours of misery and gloom while he was at home.
-The depression was only made bearable by his second wife, Sheila Cross née Lewis, with whom he had a nurturing and fulfilling marriage.
+His first wife, Joyce Wilson, was depressed and died by suicide in 1970.
+Cross was also depressed himself, but he usually managed to mask his mood in public, albeit at the cost of worse symptoms at home.
+His second wife was Sheila Cross.

 Career

 After returning from China, Cross abandoned a potential career as a physician, to become a physiologist working in the physiology department at St Mary's Hospital.
 In 1948, he started to research foetal and neonatal physiology for the ventilation of the newborn baby.
 He was one of the first to apply physiological techniques, to the problem of resuscitating newborn babies.
 Through this work he became a leading member of a group of physiologists and paediatricians who founded the Neonatal Society in 1959.
 Cross's life work became neonatal research.

 Cross was promoted to the academic rank of reader in 1952.
-Cross spent a year in America in 1958-1959 at the Cardiovascular Research Institute located in the University of California, San Francisco.
+Cross spent a year in America in 1958–1959 at the Cardiovascular Research Institute located in the University of California, San Francisco.
 Working alongside Julius H. Comroe Jr., Cross helped organize and establish the study into neonatal research that later grew into one of the largest paediatric research groups in America.
 Upon returning from the US, Cross moved to London Hospital Medical College with a promotion to Professor of Physiology in 1960, a post he held until 1981.